openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 # Setting up OpenBroadcaster Alert Player
 {:.no_toc}
+__IMPORTANT NOTE: AUDIO IN is DISABLED in the default settings.
+To pass audio through the unit using the USB /XLR adapter, please enable the Audio In mode on the Audio Visualization Tab of the Dashboard.__

-## Getting Started
+## Quick Start
 {:.no_toc}

+### Connect the components
+{:.no_toc}
-Setup the OBPlayer alerting box with a mouse, keyboard and monitor (HDMI or DSUB) Plugin headphones or speakers to green audio output or hook up (optional XLR adaptor) to monitors.
+Setup the OBPlayer alerting box with a mouse, keyboard and monitor (HDMI or DSUB).
+Plug in headphones or speakers to green audio output to monitor output.
+Alternativelty, connect USB2XLR adapter to computer, and connect XLR inputs to source and outputs to transmitter.
 Plug in RJ45 to a network with a router handing out DHCP IP addresses.
+The above noted components should be attached before booting up the computer.
-Changing the default password ('obsuser') on first run is mandatory.
+Boot up.
+Change the default password ('obsuser').

+### Set locale and adjust audio levels
 After login, the Player may be configured using a browser interface, accessible from an icon of the Desktop.
 This Dashboard is also secured by a user/password ('admin'/'admin').
+Open the Dashboard, set up SGC codes for your alerting locale.
+Set audio modes, and enable Audio In if passing audio from an external source.
+Restart the Player (using the Restart button on the Dashboard).
+Adjust output levels using alsamixer.
+__NOTE: If source signals are "hot", some form of input signal attentuation may be required.__

+## Detailed Setup Instructions
 * TOC
 {:toc}